How Much Does a Doctor Cost in Spain? 2026 Price Guide for Tourists

 The catch: Getting a routine appointment at a centro de salud as a tourist is nearly impossible without a SIP card (Spanish social security number).
 In practice, your EHIC gives you access to the ER — and that's it.
 For anything non-emergency, tourists effectively need private care.

-How to pay and get reimbursed
+How do I pay and get reimbursed in Spain?

 Private clinics and home doctor services accept card payment.
 Public hospitals bill non-EU patients afterwards (by post, to the address you provide).

-Step 2: Get your documents
+Step 2: Which documents do I need?

 You need two things for insurance reimbursement: